bkushigian/gto-workbook/solutions/semi-bluffs-and-protection/bn-rfi-bb-call.md

         We do not want to see any overcard, especially a K.

-        **Note:** Interesting, so looking at the solver any non-spade T and any A are very bad for us (EV around 0.1) and a non-spade K is the next worse (EV around 0.18).
+        + **Note:** Interesting, so looking at the solver any non-spade T and any A are very bad for us (EV around 0.1) and a non-spade K is the next worse (EV around 0.18).

           I'll try to reason through why I think this is.
 If villain has a T or A in hand we will not be able to get any folds from them.
 If they _don't_ have an A or a T and an A comes on the turn, does this make them call more with middle pair?
 It's blocking a lot of our top pair, so we might actually see fewer folds from Tx and we lose a lot of fold equity, which is reflected in a lower EV.

           This same reasoning might apply to a lot of lower pocket pairs as well.

           Looking back at the solver it looks like villain's calling range is 22% top pair and 29% middle pair.
 This means that on an A 16% of villain's range is trips (but 30% of our range is trips, so our range is protected).
 Likewise, on a T turn 21% of villains range vs 9% of our range is trips.

           So I think to summarize, the main problem with the paired board is that this uncaps villain's range which takes away a lot of our leverage.

 7. <b>6<span style="color:#ff0000;">&hearts;</span>6<span style="color:#008800;">&clubs;</span></b> (Flop: A<span style="color:#000000;">&spades;</span>T<span style="color:#0088ff;">&diams;</span>5<span style="color:#008800;">&clubs;</span>)
     1. **If you bet this hand should you expect better hands to fold?**

+        No.

     2. **If you bet this hand should you expect worse hands to call?**

+        Some 5x, 22-44, and some draws should call.

     3. **Does this hand benefit from a protection bet?**

+        Yes, there are a lot of hands like K7, K8, etc that should be folding to a bet.

     4. **Does this hand benefit from growing the pot?**

+        No, this hand wants to play smaller pots with wider ranges.

     5. **How is this hand doing if you bet and get called?**

+        Okay but not great.
+We can expect villain to have middle pair or better maybe 50% of the time.

     6. **How is this hand doing against a check-raise?**

+        Poorly, and it should fold.

+        + **Note:** I checked the solver and all pocket pairs should call a 1/2 pot bet.

     7. **What are this hand's incentives on this flop?
 Does it want to bet or check?
 If it wants to bet, what sizing does it prefer?**